-Data on lipid content can improve understanding of lake trout recruitment in Lake Champlain, inform stocking and conservation efforts, and support the goal of naturally reproducing fish populations.
-Spatial differences can provide insight on the potential suitability of different areas of the lake to support juvenile lake trout growth, and seasonal differences can provide insight on how fish respond to winter conditions, which may impact juvenile survival rates.
-The lack of spatial variation in lipid content suggests that the greater abundance of wild recruits in the central Main Lake is not a result of higher feeding.
+Our results do not help to explain the greater abundance of wild recruits in the central Main Lake relative to other regions of Lake Champlain, as we did not find spatial variation in lipid content in juvenile lake trout.
 Larger sample sizes and additional years of data would be useful to confirm this result.
-The increase in lipid levels of wild recruits during the summer is predictable and encouraging, as the data confirm that wild juvenile lake trout are feeding well and therefore have high survival potential.
+The increase in lipid levels of wild recruits during the summer is predictable and encouraging, as the data suggest that wild juvenile lake trout are feeding well; higher lipid content is associated with high survival potential.
 However, we only examined juveniles from June to September.
 Analysis of juvenile lake trout throughout the year would provide a more complete picture of lipid acquisition and depletion over the winter.
-The dramatic loss of the lipid advantage of the hatchery lake trout have at stocking is interesting; hatchery fish may be at a substantial disadvantage during their first winter as they acclimate to wild conditions and therefore they need the higher lipid content provided by the hatchery.
-However, we do not know the survival rate of stocked lake trout during the first winter after stocking; the current survival rate at the current high lipid content supports maintenance of an abundant population, but may not be dependent on high lipid content.
-If survival is low, hatcheries would benefit from evaluating whether survival could be improved by altering feeding or rearing regimes.
-We propose two competing hypotheses: high lipid content either 1) provides the necessary energy reserves for stocked fish to acclimate to life in the wild and learn to forage, or 2) imposes a metabolic burden that cannot be sustained in the wild, and reduces the ability of stocked fish to effectively secure necessary energy reserves from a wild prey base.
+The dramatic loss of the lipid advantage of the hatchery lake trout have at stocking is interesting; hatchery fish may be at a substantial disadvantage during their first winter as they acclimate to wild conditions and therefore need the higher lipid content provided by the hatchery.
+However, we do not know the survival rate of stocked lake trout during the first winter after stocking.
+The population of lake trout in Lake Champlain has been maintained by fish stocked with high lipid content, but we do not know whether post-stocking survival is dependent on this high lipid content.
+That is, could the same size lake trout population be supported by stocking fish with half the lipid content at stocking?
+We propose two competing hypotheses: high lipid content either 1) provides the necessary energy reserves for stocked fish to acclimate to life in the wild and learn to forage, or 2) imposes an energetic penalty that cannot be sustained in the wild, and reduces the ability of stocked fish to effectively secure necessary energy reserves from a wild prey base in the first post-stocking year.
 To test these hypotheses, hatcheries could evaluate post-stocking performance and survival of lake trout raised with normal and reduced hatchery diets.
 If the second hypothesis is supported and the first refuted, hatcheries may be able to rear and stock fewer lake trout with lower ration and maintenance costs to achieve the same survival level.

 Acknowledgements